mila-iqia/SARC/README.md

 ### Before commits

-This command is for the proper formatting.
+Those commands are for the proper formatting.
 ```
 uv run ruff format
+uv run tox -e ruff
 ```

 ### How to add dependencies